shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

    * The LCD screen will be blank.
    * Connection will use the HID codes and a driver is not required to be installed.
      * Radioddity GD-77 or 77s or the TYT MD-760 or 730:
-       * Hold down the two small Blue and Black buttons under the PTT button.
+       * Hold down the two small buttons next to the PTT button.
-       * Some variants have no Blue button.
-It will also be Black.
      * Baofeng DM-1801 or DM-860:
-       * Hold down the two small Black buttons under the PTT button.
+       * Hold down the two small buttons under the PTT button.
      * Baofeng RD-5R or DM-5R Tier2:
        * The Orange S1 (Call) and Black Fn (Moni or S2) buttons (either side of the PTT).
 ![](media/PTT-layout.png)<!-- { width=450 } -->